hpc/pavilion2/docs/tutorials/extracting_results.rst

 3. You don't have to re-run a test to alter its result gathering.
 For an existing test run, just use the '--re-run' option.
-This will use the current test config to re-run the result gathering step, and report the new results accordingly (it doesn't save them).
+This will use the current test config to re-run the result gathering step, and report the new results accordingly (it doesn't save them, just prints them).

 Some Test Output
 ----------------

 In our case, it's two types of files.
-First is the output of the test.sh script Pavilion created from our run section, which looks like this:
+First is the output of the 'run.sh' script Pavilion created from our run section, which looks like this:

 .. code-block:: text